utilihive/utilihive-backend-stub-sftp-server/README.md

 However, it is not dependent on Utilihive platform and can be used independently.

 SFTP Server Stub is published under the
-[MIT license](http://opensource.org/licenses/MIT) and is originally based on Stefan Birkner's [Fake SFTP Server Lambda](https://github.com/stefanbirkner/fake-sftp-server-lambda), although it was rewritten to Kotlin.
+[Apache license, version 2.0](https://www.apache.org/licenses/LICENSE-2.0) and is originally based on Stefan Birkner's [Fake SFTP Server Lambda](https://github.com/stefanbirkner/fake-sftp-server-lambda), although it was rewritten to Kotlin.
 It requires at least JDK 11.